This post may contain affiliate links. Please read our disclosure policy for more information.

 It has a pull-out pantry that is nice for stashing your food items out-of-sight.
 Don’t judge our travel food!

 You may notice that we have regular boxes of mac and cheese.
 The room does not have a stovetop, only a microwave.
 We do bring our own travel burner and a pan.
-You’re probably not supposed to, but sometimes we just eat some cheap stuff in the room during our afternoon breaks.
+You’re probably not supposed to, though.
+Sometimes we just eat some cheap stuff in the room during our afternoon breaks.
 We save our money for the really special meals, like character dining and other unique experiences.

 The rooms at Bay Lake Tower are categorized by view, with theme park view being the most expensive.
 We have never stayed above the lowest level–standard view.

 Both times, standard view has gotten us a view of the lake and a view of Magic Kingdom, just not on a very high floor.
 The highest floor for a standard view, according to the front desk, was the third floor.
-A look to the left on the balcony got us a glimpse of the lake.
-A look to the right got us a view of Magic Kingdom and Bay Lake Tower’s parking lot.
+A look to the right on the balcony got us a glimpse of the lake.
+A look to the left got us a view of Magic Kingdom and Bay Lake Tower’s parking lot.

 Most of the time, we’re in a park when fireworks and night shows are happening.
 One night, while we were at Animal Kingdom, it poured on us.
 Like monsoon rain.
 So, we went back to the room.
 It wasn’t long before we could see Wishes (at the time) from our balcony.
 If you turn on your TV to the proper channel, you can hear the music that goes with the show.